Gaza rockets hit Israeli town during Obama visit

 In an online statement, the movement said it had launched the rockets during Obama's visit to show their attacks could not be stopped by Israeli air defences - a possible reference to Israel's partially U.S.-funded Iron Dome anti-missile battery.

-Obama, who was in Jerusalem about 80 km (50 miles) from Sderot when the rockets hit, later told journalists it was up to Hamas, which controls Gaza and rejects peacemaking with the Jewish state, to stop such strikes.
+Obama, who was in Jerusalem about 80 km (50 miles) from Sderot when the rockets hit, later told journalists it was up to Hamas, which controls Gaza, to stop such strikes.

 "We condemn this violation of the important ceasefire that protects both Israelis and Palestinians, a violation Hamas has a responsibility to prevent," Obama said on the next stop on his visit to the region, in the West Bank city of Ramallah.

-The attack was the second time rockets launched from Gaza have hit Israel since a truce ended an eight-day cross-border war in November.
-The Shoura group never signed the deal.
+The attack was the second time rockets launched from Gaza have hit Israel since a truce, which the Shoura group never signed, ended an eight-day cross-border war in November.

-Israel responded by closing the Kerem Shalom crossing on its border with Gaza and limiting Palestinian fishing to three miles (5 km) from the enclave's shore, down from the six-mile zone its navy had previously enforced.

-Palestinians seek a state in the Gaza Strip and the West Bank with Arab East Jerusalem as its capital - territories Israel captured in the 1967 Arab-Israeli War.
+Palestinians seek a state in the West Bank and the Gaza Strip with Arab East Jerusalem as its capital - territories Israel captured in the 1967 Arab-Israeli War.
 Israeli-Palestinian peace negotiations have been stalled since 2010.

 Shoura is a coalition of hardline Salafist Muslims, thought to originate in Egypt's Sinai region bordering Gaza.
 It has claimed several rocket strikes at Israel, and Israel killed two of its commanders in a targeted air strike in Gaza in October.